stevenlicmu/Labyrinth-of-Death/README.md

 # Labyrinth of death

 This is the group project of CMU 24780.
-Please do not copy it or use it commerical purpose.
+Please do not copy it or use it for commerical purpose.

 The player part was written by me.